How do I verify that a company indeed checked my credit report?

-There are two types of inquires, sometimes referred to as hard inquiries and soft inquiries.
+There are two types of inquiries, sometimes referred to as hard inquiries and soft inquiries.

 Hard inquiries result from your application for credit or other services.
 Because they represent potential new debt, they are shared with lenders and can have a small impact on credit scores.
 However, the impact of inquires is very minimal as compared to other factors, and their impact decreases over time.

-You can request your personal report free once every 12 months at www.annualcreditreport.com.
-If you want to track changes to your report and be alerted to new information you can subscribe to a credit monitoring service to get access to your report and be notified of new inquiries when they appear.
+And, if you want to track changes to your report and be alerted to new information, you can subscribe to a credit monitoring service to get unlimited access to your report and be notified of new inquiries when they appear.